jimschoening1/persona-ontology/README.md

 ## Key components

-- **`persona.ttl`** — This application ontology extends IEEE Person Ontology (PO) PersonOntology, PostalAddressOntology, and StagingOntology for the Mee IdAgent application
+- **`persona.ttl`** — This application ontology extends IEEE Person Ontology (PO) PersonOntology, PostalAddressOntology, and StagingOntology for the Mee Identity Agent

 - **`persona-shacl.ttl`** — SHACL (Shapes Constraint Language) rules that define *which* classes and properties are valid and *how* data must be structured.
 For example:
   - A `Person` must have designators (name, SSN, phone, email, address)